-The High Place of Sacrifice route
+Walking up to the High Place of Sacrifice

 The steps up are clearly marked beside a souvenir stall and toilet block.
 They are guarded by several god-blocks, and wind their way into the deep ravine of the beautiful Wadi al-Mahfur.
 At several points, the Nabatean engineers took their chisels to what were otherwise impassable outcrops and sliced deep-cut corridors through the rock to house the stairs.
 It’s a dramatic walk.